 In the past eight years the Town of Huntington via the Huntington Community Development Agency and its various partners, including not-for-profits, state and county governments, has provided over 178 units of affordable housing for first time homebuyers in the Town of Huntington.
 Last year Highland Greens an affordable limited equity co-op providing 117 units in Melville and Country Point in Huntington in Huntington Station provide 11 units.
 In 2016 the Creekside provided 3 units of family rental housing in Halsite, and Coves are in the process of providing 27 units of senior affordable units in Melville, and 43 units of rental housing in Huntington Station at Avalon.
-The Seasons in Elwood will be providing 20 units 2019.
-In FY 2018 we have added three first time homebuyers one in Centerport and two in Greenlawn.
+In 2018 we have added three first time homebuyers one in Centerport and two in Greenlawn.
 The Town and HCDA assisted in the rehabilitation of over 124 units of low to moderate income homeowners in Huntington.